 -on operation Specifies the name of the operation to use for the route.
 If the route is port-based, you do not need to use this flag. -ta attribute Specifies a transport attribute to use in defining the route.
-For details on how to specify the transport attributes. -d dir Specifies the output directory for the generated contract. -o file Specifies the filename of the generated contract. -?
-Displays the tool's usage statement. -A Displays the tool's version. -verbose Turns on verbose mode. -L file Specifies the location of your Artix license file.
-The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. -V Specifies that the tool runs in verbose mode.
+For details on how to specify the transport attributes. -d dir Specifies the output directory for the generated contract. -o file Specifies the filename of the generated contract. -L file Specifies the location of your Artix license file.
+The default behavior is to check $ \begin{tabular}{ll} \tt TPRODUCT_DIR\etc\license.txt. \end{tabular} $ -quiet Specifies that the tool runs in quiet mode. -verbose Specifies that the tool runs in verbose mode. -h Displays the tool's usage statement. -v Displays the tool's version.